ventojs/vento/README.md

   no distinction between tags `{% tag %}` and printing variables `{{ var }}`.
   The way to print a variable is by adding a `=` sign (like EJS).
 - The closed tag is done by prepending the `/` character (like Mustache).
-- Everything is async.
-No matter if `user.getName()` returns a Promise or not.
+- Async friendly.
-  Unlike Nunjucks, there are no special tags for async operations.
+- Like EJS, you can use real JavaScript code everywhere.
-- Like EJS, you can use real JavaScript code everywhere. `user.getName("full")` is real JS code that will be executed at runtime.
+  `await user.getName("full")` is real JS code that will be executed at runtime.
 - Filters are applied using the
   [pipeline operator](https://github.com/tc39/proposal-pipeline-operator)
   (`|>`).
 Note: this is not exactly like the last proposal for JavaScript, it's